What is Communication?

 - Telephone calls: Verbal communication conducted over the phone, facilitating immediate communication over long distances.

-- Meetings: Group discussions or presentations where participants engage in verbal communication to share updates, brainstorm ideas, or make decisions.
+- Meetings: Group discussions or presentations where participants engage in Effective Verbal Communication to share updates, brainstorm ideas, or make decisions.

 2. Written Communication